Is AI Taking Your Job? A 5-Step Income Protection Plan

 2. Workers who develop AI literacy fast

-If you can operate AI tools, prompt them effectively, and interpret results critically, you command a 56% wage premium.
+If you can operate AI tools, prompt them effectively, and interpret results critically, you're competing for the roles that PwC found pay an average 56% wage premium.
 But this requires existing competency in your field—you can't jump straight to "AI prompt engineer" without domain expertise.

 3. People in relationship-based or leadership roles